 So, for example, if you take a lead ball it will have a much higher relative density than a ball the same size made out of plastic.
 However, we don’t use balls of lead or plastic when comparing relative densities across objects.

-Water is the most commonly used substance for use in comparisons.
-Water typically weights 1kg per liter and has been assigned a specific gravity of 1.0 What determines how well a person floats, then, is how they compare to water in relative density.
-Specific gravity greater than one?
+Water is the most commonly used substance for use in comparison.
+Water typically weighs 1kg per liter and has been assigned a specific gravity of 1.0 What determines how well a person floats, then, is how they compare to water in relative density.
+If your specific gravity is greater than one?
 You’ll sink.
 Less than one?
 You’ll float.

 The reason fat people float better is that they typically have enough fat to raise their overall relative density equal to or less than 1.0

 Another way of thinking about this is: if you had a bag of water your exact size and shape, would it weigh more or less than you?
 Fat people float better than skinny people because they tend to weigh less (or closer to less) than their water-twin.

 A very closely related (but slightly different) subject that determines how well people float is the question of displacement.

 Displacement is simply the amount of something (in this case, water) that you displace (or take the place of).
 When you jump into a body of water, you displace an amount of water that is equal to the mass of your body under the water.

 When you are immersed in water, you experience a buoyant force equal to the weight of the water you have displaced.
 So if you weigh 300 pounds and displace 300 pounds of water, you will have a gravitation force of 300 pounds pulling you down while 300 pounds of buoyant force will push you up: meaning you’ll have achieved equilibrium and will float!

 When it comes to using water as a basis for relative density, pure water is the only truly useful type.
 Adding anything to water (salt in this case) will make it weigh more than freshwater of the same volume.